wakatime/visualstudio-wakatime/README.md

 1. Open the project properties (ALT + ENTER)
 2. In the Debug tab, set to Start external program. e.g: ```C:\Program Files (x86)\Microsoft Visual Studio 15.0\Common7\IDE\devenv.exe```
 3. Add command line arguments: ```/rootsuffix Exp```
+4. Change the solution configuration accordingly to the version you are working on.
+It can be one of those:
+	* Express - For Visual Studio Express
+	* Release - For any version different from Express, like Community, Pro, Enterprise, etc..
+	* Legacy - For Visual Studio 2010

 [latest release]: https://github.com/wakatime/visualstudio-wakatime/releases/latest
 [legacy extension]: https://marketplace.visualstudio.com/items?itemName=WakaTime.WakaTime2010